daphnitely/bobabot-landing/content/features/map.md

 ---
 headless: true
-title: Get Boba.
+title: Boba barista in your kitchen
-summary: Get your favorite drink anytime.
+summary: Keep your favorite drink within reach.
 ---

 😍